AyrA/TpmFingerprint/README.md

 # TPM Fingerprint Utility

-This command line utility prints the globally unique TPM fingerprint of the current device.
+This utility shows the globally unique TPM fingerprint of the current device.

+Extracting the id requires administrative permissions.
+The applications will automatically ask for this if necessary upon launch.

-## Usage
+## Command Line Usage

-Simply run the program on the command line.
-Use `/?` argument for help.
+Prints the hex encoded id if run without arguments.

+- `/V`: Show additional properties
-The output will consist of the hex encoded fingerprint.
+- `/B64`: Print id as base64 encoded instead of hex encoded
+- `/?`: Show help

-If no output is generated (and the exit code is nonzero), the fingerptint cannot be obtained.
+If the fingerptint cannot be obtained, a nonzero exit code is returned.
-Use the help for more details.
+Use the help for more details on exit codes.

-Requires administrative permissions to run.
+## UI Usage

+Simply double click the executable.
+It immediately shows the id.